fabrylab/pyTFM/docs/addon_tutorial.rst

 The stress is calculated by modelling the cell colony as a 2 dimensional sheet and applying the traction forces that we have just calculated to it.
-Due to inaccuracies in the traction force calculation, namely that some forces are predicted to originate from outside of the cell sheet, it has proven most accurate to use an area slightly larger then the cell colony, so that it includes all forces that you think originate form the cell colony.
+Due to inaccuracies in the traction force calculation, namely that some forces are predicted to originate from outside of the cell sheet, it has proven most accurate to use an area slightly larger than the cell colony, so that it includes all forces that you think originate form the cell colony.
 To select this area, go to the clickpoints main window and switch layers with the "Page Up" or "Page Down" key until you reach the plot displaying the traction forces.
 Select the mask "FEM_area" and encircle all forces originating from the cell colony.
 I drew the mask like this: